Betsy Wyeth: Preservation efforts

 Betsy Wyeth was a defender and restorer of the Brandywine region's vernacular architecture.
 She helped to save a 19th-century gristmill by encouraging a neighbour, George Weymouth, to buy it and turn it into a museum.
 This opened in 1971 as the Brandywine River Museum (now known as the Brandywine Museum of Art).
 Wyeth also restored the old mill complex on the Brandywine River which became the couple's home and studio.

 In Knox County, Maine, she bought three islands (Southern, Allen, and Benner), on one of which she restored a lighthouse.
 Andrew Wyeth called the area "Betsy’s Village".
 In 2008, she bought an old sail loft, previously dismantled in Port Clyde.
 She had it put back together on one of the three islands, as a birthday gift for her husband.
-The sail loft became the subject of one of Andrew Wyeth's paintings, and was renamed Goodbye by Besty following his death.
+The sail loft became the subject of one of Andrew Wyeth's paintings, and was renamed Goodbye by Betsy following his death.
 Allen and Benner islands were acquired by Colby College in 2022.

 Betsy Wyeth was a founding member of the Chadds Ford Historical Society, and a driving force in the creation of Island Journal.
 In 1987, she founded Up East Incorporated, to support environmental research, preservation, and education in Maine.